uberVelocity/arguing-agents/ideas.md

 ### What is the state of the art concerning this problem?

 Argument extraction from unstructured texts has been attempted before and serves as a key inspiration for our project.
 The idea came from a project created in the scope of this course which attempted to extract arguments from the same subreddit and judge the quality of the arguments.
+The project used Long-short term memory neural networks to learn and determine whether sentences were arguments.
+Moreover, a corpus was used that contained annotations describing different language features, such as the quality of an argument.
+In such an approach, the results show a good performance in terms of distinguishing between argumentative and non-argumentative sentences.